PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-17 07:54:40
+Last updated: 2024-04-17 07:55:15
-Random Quote: I'm mature enough to be on my own.
-Now, if you'll excuse me, I'm gonna Google how to buy a credit card. - Devi Vishwakumar
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco